Easy DIY Christmas Garlands to Transform Your Holiday Decor

 I actually created my first garland using felt for a Valentine’s Day heart garland.
 If you can make a heart garland, then why not a Christmas tree garland?

-First, I measured the width of our mantel.
-You want to know the approximate width of wherever you are going to put your garland as you are making it.
+The first step is to measure the width of your mantel.
+You are going to use these garlands on a staircase buffet, console table, or across a headboard or hutch, then measure that piece.
+You want to know the approximate width of wherever you are going to put your garland before you make it.

 The great thing about felt and felt balls is that they come in dozens of colors.
 Felt balls come in different sizes, too.

-Supplies for 2 DIY Christmas Garlands with Felt and Felt Balls
+Supplies for Two DIY Christmas Garlands with Felt and Felt Balls

 *denotes items I already had on hand